-- Students and parents/guardians of students placed on probation will be notified in writing. - Students on probation will have a contract listing future expectations that must be met by the student.
+- Students and parents/guardians of students placed on academic support will be notified via email. - Students on academic support will have a contract listing future expectations that must be met by the student.
 The contract is signed by the student, parents/guardians, and the appropriate administrator.
-Multiple copies of the contract will be made and distributed to the student, parents/guardians, teachers of the student, Student Affairs Office, and Academic Counselor.
-A copy will also be placed in the student's academic file. - Students who fail to make adequate academic progress and/or correct their attendance or behavioral problems during the probationary period may be considered for dismissal. - Students placed on probation twice, regardless of whether or not the probationary periods are back-to-back, will remain on probation until graduation.
-These students are subject to dismissal from MSMS at any point during the second probationary period or beyond if they are not making adequate progress towards graduation or toward meeting the criteria established in their improvement plan/intervention contract.
+The student parents/guardians, counselor, and Director for Academic Affairs will receive a digital copy of the contract. - Students who fail to make adequate academic progress and/or correct their attendance or behavioral problems during the probationary period may be considered for dismissal.